OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlMeshGeometry.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">the maximum allowable difference in pixels for subdivison mesh adaptive tessellation (each final tessellated edge won't be longer than n pixels if adaptive error is set to n).A value of 0 disables adaptive tessellation, reverting to uniform tessellation, which sometimes is more stable in animation.Adaptive tessellation is not supported for instances.</p>
+        <p class="scene-class-attr-comment">the maximum allowable difference in pixels for subdivison mesh adaptive tessellation (each final tessellated edge won't be longer than n pixels if adaptive error is set to n).A value of 0 disables adaptive tessellation, reverting to uniform tessellation, which sometimes is more stable in animation.Adaptive tessellation is not supported for instances.</p>

     </p>